A Hijacking, Extractions, Executions: Troops Braved Botched Withdrawal

 They were getting dropped off by West Gate, just to the north of it, across this little land bridge, across this shit water canal with a gas station.
 And they would get dropped right off by there, and we’d walk them down, or they’d get dropped over at the MOI compound and walk them through the backfield. … We had some other Afghan partner forces [out] by the gas station that were bringing them through that way.

-There was over 2,500 people that we brought through West Gate, and that’s where we brought most of the AMCITs through, the local embassy civilians, a bunch of CIVs (civilians).
+There was over 2,500 people that we brought through West Gate, and that’s where we brought most of the AMCITs through, the local embassy civilians, a bunch of [Special Immigration Visas applicants].
 That’s where we brought the women’s orchestra group through.
 That’s where we put part of the women’s soccer team through.

 The U.S. military were also conducting secret extractions early on, even before the secret gate was established.